bugladen/NadekoBot/commandlist.md

 `.greetpm`  |  Toggles whether the greet messages will be sent in a PM or in the text channel.
 `.logserver`  |  Toggles logging in this channel.
 Logs every message sent/deleted/edited on the server.
 BOT OWNER ONLY.
 SERVER OWNER ONLY.
 `.userpresence`  |  Starts logging to this channel when someone from the server goes online/offline/idle.
 BOT OWNER ONLY.
 SERVER OWNER ONLY.
 `.voicepresence`  |  Toggles logging to this channel whenever someone joins or leaves a voice channel you are in right now.
+BOT OWNER ONLY.
+SERVER OWNER ONLY.
 `.rotateplaying`, `.ropl`  |  Toggles rotation of playing status of the dynamic strings you specified earlier.
 `.addplaying`, `.adpl`  |  Adds a specified string to the list of playing strings to rotate.
 Supported placeholders: %servers%, %users%, %playing%, %queued%, %trivia%
 `.listplaying`, `.lipl`  |  Lists all playing statuses with their corresponding number.
-`.removeplaying`, `.repl`  |  Removes a playing string on a given number.
+`.removeplaying`, `.repl`, `.rmpl`  |  Removes a playing string on a given number.
 `.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  .r Awesome Role `.rolecolor`, `.rc`  |  Set a role's color to the hex or 0-255 rgb color value provided. |  .color Admin 255 200 100 or .color Admin ffba55
 `.roles`  |  List all roles on this server or a single user if specified.
 `.b`, `.ban`  |  Bans a mentioned user.
-`.ub`, `.unban`  |  Unbans a mentioned user.
 `.k`, `.kick`  |  Kicks a mentioned user.
 `.mute`  |  Mutes mentioned user or users.
 `.unmute`  |  Unmutes mentioned user or users.